Italy - Factors to watch on April 6

 Italy reported its lowest daily COVID-19 death toll for more than two weeks on Sunday as authorities began to look ahead to a second phase of the battle against the new coronavirus once the lockdown imposed almost a month ago is eventually eased.

-Industry Minister Stefano Patuanelli said on Sunday that Rome would offer guarantee up to 100% on bank loans worth up to 800,000 euros.
+Industry Minister Stefano Patuanelli said on Sunday that Rome would offer guarantees for up to 100% of bank loans, worth up to 800,000 euros.
 On bank loans exceeding 800,000 euros and up to 5 million euros the government will offer a 90% guarantee, which can be extended to 100% in certain cases, he added.

 Treasury announces sale of BTP bonds, with relative amounts to be auctioned on April 9.